 HM News: You recently published a sequel to this research in Nature Communications.
 How did it build on your earlier work?

-Ponce: In our new paper in Nature Communications we applied this computational method to different parts of the macaque brain that are concerned with visual recognition of shapes.
+Ponce: In our we applied this computational method to different parts of the macaque brain that are concerned with visual recognition of shapes.
 This included neurons in the posterior parts of the brain that respond to very simple objects and neurons in the anterior parts that respond to more complex objects.
 We were able to quantify the complexity of the information that these neurons encode and found that it has an intermediate level of density; it’s not as simple as a line image and not as complex as a photograph.

 Then we wondered where the images are coming from.
 We know that macaques, like all social creatures, including humans, look at a lot of faces.
 It turned out that a lot of the fragments of information we gathered from the neurons had features similar to those in faces.
 We thought maybe the information in the monkeys’ brains is related to where they look, and they learn important patterns of the visual world through experience.
 We did experiments where we let the macaques look at thousands of pictures, and compared the parts of the pictures that drew their attention to the information on synthetic shapes we got directly from their brains.
 Sure enough, the macaques tended to look at parts of the pictures that were similar to the features encoded by their neurons.
 That gives us a clue that during development, the brain extracts important patterns from the world and stores those patterns in neurons.